ambitioninc/django-user-guide/README.md

 #### USER_GUIDE_CSS_URL (default=None)

-The path to any custom style sheets for Django User Guides.
+The path to a custom style sheet for Django User Guides.
 Added as a `link` tag immediately after the [django-user-guide.css](user_guide/static/user_guide/build/django-user-guide.css) source.
 If omitted, no extra style sheets are included See [django-user-guide.css](user_guide/static/user_guide/build/django-user-guide.css) for class names to override.

 #### USER_GUIDE_JS_URL (default=None)

-The path to any custom js that needs to be added to Django User Guides.
+The path to a custom script for Django User Guides.
 Added as a `script` tag immediately after the [django-user-guide.js](user_guide/static/user_guide/build/django-user-guide.js) source.
 If omitted, no extra scripts are included.
 See [django-user-guide.js](user_guide/static/user_guide/build/django-user-guide.js) for methods to override.

 ## Settings Usage